Ruka-CFW/rk3128-cfw/doc/install_ps5000.md

 * Extract the firmware: ```$ tar xzf ruka_ps5000_cfw_universal_3.0_beta_2_20210831.tgz```

 * Set your PS5000 in flash mode (LOADER)
   * Press and hold SELECT.
-Turn on the system and keep holding until windows recognize it or a couple of seconds
+Turn on the system and keep holding SELECT for 5 seconds
 * Connect a USB-B to the top left port and the USB-A cable to your computer
 * Open a terminal and run the ```ruka_install_ps5000.sh``` script (you will need to be sudo or root to run it)
 * You should observe a console output similar to this: